ced0-tech/battlebot/README.md

 Use the checkboxes in the "Filter By Class" section to filter the bots by their class.
 You can select multiple classes at once.

 Credits
-The Bot Battlr application was created as a practice project by Gift Kimani.
+The Bot Battlr application was created as a practice project by cedric michael.
 It uses React for the frontend and Axios to fetch data from the backend API.

 Contributing
 If you'd like to contribute to the project or report issues, feel free to submit a pull request or open an issue on the GitHub repository.